akoskm/akoskm.github.io/_posts/2016-06-26-node-js-unit-testing-stripe-api-tutorial.md

 Since our order was <code>{id: 123}</code> the <code>cb</code> callback passed to <code>createOrder</code>
 should be called with <code>null, order</code>.

-To prove this just call <code>module.createOrder</code> in your favorite test suit and see if the callback has the expected parameters:
+To prove this just call <code>module.createOrder</code> in your favorite test suite and see if the callback has the expected parameters:

 <pre><code class="hljs javascript">